Matthew Rhys Bio: In His Own Words – Video Exclusive, News, Photos, Age

 Matthew Rhys: Breakthrough

-Rhys’ breakthrough came in 2005 when he was cast as lawyer, Kevin Walker in ABC’s hit family drama, Brothers And Sisters.
+Rhys’ breakthrough came in 2005 when he was cast as a lawyer, Kevin Walker in ABC’s hit family drama, Brothers And Sisters.
 Rhys’ co-stars included Sally Field, Calista Flockhart and Rachel Griffiths and the drama centered around a wealthy Pasadena family.
 Speaking to The Los Angeles Times Rhys called the experience a “golden age,” particularly working with the “breathtakingly professional” Sally Field.
 “You realize what the standard is,” he said.

 The show ended its five-year run in 2011.

-Following the show’s end, Rhys appeared in a BBC two-part drama adaptation of Charles Dickens’ last novel, The Mystery of Edwin Drood, left unfinished at his death in 1870, as well as playing Mr. Darcy, the lead role in BBC miniseries, Death Comes to Pemberley in 2013.
+Following the show’s end, Rhys appeared in a BBC two-part drama adaptation of Charles Dickens’s last novel, The Mystery of Edwin Drood, left unfinished at his death in 1870, as well as playing Mr. Darcy, the lead role in BBC miniseries, Death Comes to Pemberley in 2013.

-Rhys’ biggest role to date came when he was cast opposite Keri Russell in hit FX TV show, The Americans.
+Rhys’ biggest role to date came when he was cast opposite Keri Russell in hit FX show, The Americans.
 Set in the early 1980s during the Cold War, The Americans is the story of Elizabeth (Russell) and Philip Jennings (Rhys), two Soviet KGB officers posing as an American married couple living in the northern Virginia suburbs of Washington, D.C.